 Consumer Reports is a trusted publication that Clark watches closely for its rankings of the top home insurance companies.

-Instead of focusing on price alone, the magazine asked more than 7,000 of its readers to rank their insurers on six metrics:
+Instead of focusing on price alone, the magazine asked nearly 7,000 of its readers to rank their insurers on six metrics:

 - Ease of reaching an agent to handle the claim

 - Promptness of response and attentiveness in handling the claim

 - Simplicity of the claims process (number of steps, amount of work etc.)

 - Damage amount: Satisfaction with company’s estimate of dollar amount of damages

 - Timely payment: Satisfaction with timely payment by insurer